TeamMacLean/small_genomes_SNPs/Results.md

 -------
 ### 1. Maximum density method

 The **Homozygous SNP density obtained by the maximum density method** is not really accurate.
 Every generation, the distribution changes a lot.
-As the number of generations increases, the main peak is moving to the left and at the end, it is out of place.
+As the number of generations increases, the main peak is moving to the left and at the end, it is completely out of place.
 Also, in some cases, alternative peaks appear.
+Also, the peak is much

 In the **ratio hm/ht SNP density plot**, the distribution also changes a lot each generation, without following any useful trend.